karlHuang123/Sembcorp-platform-repo/README.md

 mobile side:

 For mobile side, I hide the daily information box and make a clickable button to control the show&hide of it, as the first picture.
+The reason why I use a tag button is that if we have more information needed to be shown on the map, we can use a tag button list to handle that, each button refelects to one information modal or popup, just like google map on mobile.
 For the detail modal, each part can be scrolled to see the whole information.

 ![e3427349ec5c880617530ede012c1e2](https://github.com/karlHuang123/Sembcorp-platform-repo/assets/81177242/f900b9ee-41ec-49d8-aec1-40fce418d56e)![ece4f3df457d4c185b84e0ae7da8525](https://github.com/karlHuang123/Sembcorp-platform-repo/assets/81177242/8caffb73-bf0c-444b-a32d-25fe29ab6c32)![b1b9de83bbcc6df0defc69c4d59c2bf](https://github.com/karlHuang123/Sembcorp-platform-repo/assets/81177242/f8ccf97a-a0d7-4055-addf-3d9d5c490312)